 And the LORD’s anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation that had done evil in the sight of the LORD was consumed.
 Num.
 32:13

-So, for a generation after the Olivet Discourse, believers would be anticipating that each new spring might require them to leave the city and the countryside in a moments notice.
-They would be looking to escape an advancing army that would surround Jerusalem by the summer within the 40 years following the Lord’s prediction given between the years of 29-33BC (depending on who’s calendar one uses).
+So, for a generation after the Olivet Discourse, believers would be anticipating that each new spring might require them to leave the city and the countryside at a moment’s notice.
+They would be looking to escape an advancing army that would surround Jerusalem by the summer within the 40 years following the Lord’s prediction given between the years of 29-33 BC (depending on whose calendar one uses).

 Like all armies in the ancient world, the Roman army began campaigns in the spring.
-By Passover of 67-70AD (again a calendar thing), the Roman army was clearly at the very gates of Jerusalem, allowing pilgrims entrance for the Feasts of Passover.
-By the end of the week, General Titus had set up a siege that totally encompassed the city.
+By Passover of 67-70 AD (again a calendar thing), the Roman army was clearly at the very gates of Jerusalem, allowing pilgrims entrance for the Feasts of Passover.
+By the end of the week, General Titus had set up a siege that encompassed the city.

 Heaven and earth will pass away, but the Messiah’s word will not.
-This is another way of affirming that His own testimony is true.
+This is another way of affirming that His testimony is true.
 When the fig tree puts out its leaves, the kingdom that would be given to another is very near.

 And he told this parable: “A man had a fig tree planted in his vineyard; and he came seeking fruit on it and found none.
 And he said to the vinedresser, ‘Lo, these three years I have come seeking fruit on this fig tree, and I find none.
 Cut it down; why should it use up the ground?’
 Luke 13:6, 7